 Prerequisite 2: City Council and The Mayor

-When a sidewalk cafe sits outside of the allowable area, an ordinance from City Council needs to be obtained in order to continue with the process.
-If there are no objections to the proposed cafe, a draft gets introduced, then sent to committee, then finally voted upon in general session.
-An ordinance fee, listed on the ordinance itself, but typically $200, needs to be paid before the bill gets sent to the Mayor to sign into law.
+When a sidewalk café sits outside of the allowable area, an ordinance from City Council needs to be obtained in order to continue with the process.
+If there are no objections to the proposed café, a draft gets introduced, sent to committee, then finally voted upon in general session.
+An ordinance fee, listed on the ordinance itself (typically $200) needs to be paid before the bill gets sent to the mayor to sign into law.

 Prerequisite 3: Law Department Agreement

 Upon final approval from the Streets Department, an agreement gets drafted and needs to be signed by the applicant.
 In this agreement, a bond amount gets determined, if necessary.
 Every agreement is different, and bond amounts may vary depending on location, size, and when it is submitted.

 Prerequisite 4: Supporting Documentation

 Lastly, the information needed to fulfill the requirements to finally submit for the actual permit are Certificate of Liability Insurance, Liquor License (if you intend on serving alcohol), bond, and a notarized letter of the property owner’s consent.